espressif/idf-eclipse-plugin/README.md

 > **Note:** It supports ESP-IDF CMake based projects (4.x and above) with `esp32`,`esp32s2`, `esp32s3` and `esp32c3` boards.

-To get a quick understanding about ESP-IDF and Eclipse plugin features check our session which was presented in <a href= "https://youtu.be/CbPX3q7LeBc">EclipseCon 2020</a>
+To get a quick understanding of ESP-IDF and Eclipse plugin features, check our session which was presented in <a href= "https://youtu.be/CbPX3q7LeBc">EclipseCon 2020</a>.

 # Table Of Contents
 <details open>
   <summary>Get Started</summary>

 * [ Installation](#Installation) <br>
 * [ Creating a new Project ](#NewProjectUsingDefault)<br>
 * [ Configuring Launch Target ](#ConfigureLaunchTarget)<br>